 The local language is a Swedish dialect known as Småländska (Smalandian).
 This may in turn be separated in two main branches, with the northern related to the Götaland dialects and the southern to the Scanian dialects.

 The first coat of arms for Småland, granted in 1560 pictured a red crossbow with roses on a golden shield but at the coronation ofJohan III in 1569 a new coat of arms was granted.
 A lion was wielding the crossbow and the roses had fallen off.
 There was also a revision in 1944, but no alterations were made.
 Småland is also considered a duchy and has the right to carry a ducal coronet with the arms.

 Blazon: “Or a lion rampant Gules langued and armed Azure holding in front paws a Crossbow of the second bowed and stringed Sable with a bolt Argent.”

-runestones.
+The small lands of Småland.
+The black and red spots indicate runestones.
 The red spots indicate runestones telling of long voyages ( i live in “Finnveden”).

 Småland = Små Land = Small Lands / Small Countries = Petty Kingdoms.